sandipray63in/DSA-And-Architecture-Resources/README.md

        N.B, -> Combinatorial problems can be divided into -
           a) Whether some permutation/combination of things is possible or not.
           b) If possible, what are all the permutations/combinations possible.
-          c) Amongst all the possible permutations/combinations, what's the best(e.g. min or max) or may need to layout the sorted order of permutations/combinations, based on some criteria.
+          c) Amongst all the possible permutations/combinations, what's the best(e.g. min or max) or may need to layout the sorted order of permutations/combinations, based on some criteria(& that's what Combinatorial Optimization deals with).

 Some Good Software Architecture(& System Design & Software Engineering) Resources In General -